-Our Audit Committee consists of Cynthia M. Butitta, Stuart Holden and Leana Wen.
-Cynthia M. Butitta serves as Chair of the Audit Committee.
-All members of our Audit Committee meet the requirements for financial literacy under the applicable rules and regulations of the Securities and Exchange Commission (the "SEC") and Nasdaq.
-Our Board has determined that Cynthia M. Butitta is an "audit committee financial expert" as such term is defined in the applicable SEC rules and has the requisite financial experience as defined by the Nasdaq listing standards.
+Our Audit Committee consists of Ms. Butitta, Dr. Holden and Dr. Wen.
+Ms. Butitta serves as Chair of the Audit Committee.
+All members of our Audit Committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and Nasdaq.
+Our Board has determined that Ms. Butitta is an "audit committee financial expert" as such term is defined in the applicable SEC rules and has the requisite financial experience as defined by the Nasdaq listing standards.
 Each of the members of our Audit Committee is "independent" as such term is defined in Rule 10A-3(b)(1) under the Exchange Act and satisfies the independent director requirements under the Nasdaq listing standards.